 4. Workforce Globalization

 It was initially predicted that 80 percent of manufacturers would have multi-country operations by 2020, according to Capgemini.
-The pandemic may have delayed this, but the conditions which led to the predictions remain.
-It’s simply more cost-effective to source talent globally in most cases and, particularly with businesses based in the United States, a shortage of qualified talent necessitates looking outward.
+The pandemic may have delayed this, but the conditions that led to the predictions remain.
+It’s simply more cost-effective to source talent globally in most cases, and, particularly with businesses based in the United States, a shortage of qualified talent necessitates looking outward.

 5. Increased Demand for SCaaS and SCM Support